 Until the EU adopts harmonised limited assurance standards (due 1 July 2027 under Omnibus I), Austrian auditors work with ISSA 5000 and the CEAOB’s September 2024 guidelines.
 The NaBeG does not reference a specific interim assurance standard, leaving practitioners to apply the best available international framework.
 The FMA has not issued Austria-specific guidance on limited assurance methodology, though the KSW offers workshops and practical toolkits for member firms.

 One area that Austrian auditors frequently underestimate is the documentation requirement.
 The NaBeG requires the sustainability statement to be part of the management report (Lagebericht).
 The assurance report accompanies this.
-Austrian document retention rules require all supporting documentation to be kept for at least seven years.
-For a first-year engagement where processes are being established and estimation methods are being tested, the documentation burden is heavier than for a mature financial audit file.
+Austrian document retention rules require all supporting working papers (WPs) to be kept for at least seven years.
+For a first-year engagement where the entity is still establishing processes and testing estimation methods, the documentation burden is heavier than for a mature financial audit file.
+If you are used to ticking and bashing through a SALY file, the first CSRD year will feel different.
+There is no prior-year file to copy from.

 The requirement to move from limited assurance to reasonable assurance by 2028 has been deleted by Omnibus I. Limited assurance remains the ceiling for the foreseeable future.
 This is relevant for Austrian firms planning their investment in CSRD capability: the methodological demands of limited assurance are lower than reasonable assurance, which makes the investment decision more proportionate.

-For mid-tier Austrian firms, CSRD assurance represents both an opportunity and a resource challenge.
-The opportunity is that these clients are unlikely to switch to Big 4 firms solely for sustainability assurance, particularly if the existing auditor can credibly offer the service.
-The challenge is building the team competence and methodology in a compressed timeline.
-Wave 2 legislation could be enacted by late 2026 or early 2027, leaving firms 12–18 months to prepare.
+For mid-tier Austrian firms, CSRD assurance is a new service line but also a resource challenge.
+These clients are unlikely to switch to Big 4 firms solely for sustainability assurance, particularly if the existing auditor can credibly offer the service.
+But building the team competence and methodology in a compressed timeline is the hard part.
+Wave 2 legislation could be enacted by late 2026 or early 2027, leaving firms 12 to 18 months to prepare.
+That timeline is not comfortable.
+It is the kind of deadline that forces you to choose between doing it properly and doing it on time, and the firms that wait until the legislation passes will have to do both at once.

 The KSW has been proactive in supporting member firms.
-Workshops on ESRS fundamentals, the double materiality assessment process, and assurance methodology are available through the chamber.
-The Wirtschaftskammer Österreich (WKO, the Austrian Federal Economic Chamber) offers additional resources targeted at companies preparing for CSRD reporting, which auditors should review to understand what their clients are being told.
+Workshops on ESRS fundamentals and the double materiality assessment process are available through the chamber, along with assurance methodology training.
+The Wirtschaftskammer Osterreich (WKO, the Austrian Federal Economic Chamber) offers additional resources targeted at companies preparing for CSRD reporting, which auditors should review to understand what their clients are being told.

 One practical consideration specific to Austria: the DACH region (Germany, Austria, Switzerland) has significant cross-border economic integration.
 Many Austrian companies have suppliers in Germany and the Czech Republic, customers across Central Europe, and group structures that span multiple jurisdictions.
 The value chain reporting requirements under ESRS (particularly Scope 3 emissions and workers in the value chain under ESRS S2) will require Austrian entities to collect data from cross-border operations.
 Auditors should plan for the complexity and time this adds to the engagement.